 Brad Mayes from Berkeley Prep (FL) takes a turn in the spotlight after an appearance as a member of the Class of 2015 saw him guide the South to a 39-14 victory over the North at Raymond James Stadium.
 The game, worth noting, was essentially in his own backyard.

 Since then, Mayes has gone on to bigger and better things.
-This past year, the 6-foot-2 and 210-pound junior quarterback was anointed as the starter at Lehigh and ranked among the nation’s leaders in the FCS ranks, fourth in passing yards and fourth in touchdowns.
+This past year, in fact, the 6-foot-2 and 210-pound junior quarterback was anointed as the starter at Lehigh.
+Of course, all eyes will be on him against Lafayette on Nov.
+18 in a Patriot League game at 4 p.m.
+(EST).

-As a freshman, Mayes played in six games, two starts, and had 738 passing yards, seven touchdowns and a 62.4 completion percentage.
+As a freshman, in six games, two starts, he had 738 passing yards, seven touchdowns and a 62.4 completion percentage.
 As a sophomore, in seven games, three starts, Mayes had 1,386 passing yards, 13 touchdowns and a 67.5 completion percentage.

 With a full-time role over the past couple months, his numbers jumped.
 Considerably, too.
 In 12 games, he ended up with 3,886 passing yards, 31 touchdowns and a 64.2 completion percentage.
 Mobile, at times, Mayes kept defenses honest with two rushing touchdowns.